akelsch/steamstatus/README.md

     export FLASK_ENV=development # optional
     ```

-5. Run the app
+5. Initialize the database and run the app

     ```Shell
     cd src
+    flask init-db
     flask run
     ```

-## Installation: Windows
+### Using Windows

 PowerShell commands differ quite a bit from Bash so here are some equivalent commands: